How does the IEA respond to major disruptions in oil supply?

 The Disruption Simulation Exercise is a two-day conference, usually preceded by a one-day training session.
 Participants consist of emergency policy makers from member countries, the IEA Industry Advisory Board, the European Commission, representatives from some IEA non-member countries, traders and public affairs persons from oil companies and the IEA.
 The training session focuses on oil market basics, IEA emergency response mechanisms and on evaluation of disruptions.
 During the Disruption Simulation Exercise several disruption scenarios are presented, discussed and evaluated.
 Each scenario starts with a newswire style video which presents the key elements of the scenario.
 Participants break out into groups to discuss, and their results are discussed in plenary with inputs from representatives from industry and the media.

-What are the Emergency Response Policies of individual IEA countries?
+For more information and the Emergency Response Policies of individual IEA countries, click here.

 Browse IEA news by topic: